sigmonsays/jobd/README.md

 a job or a JobSpec defines how to run a job, which is a set of steps

-jobs are define under the `jobs:` section of the configuration file.
-Each entry is an array.
+jobs are define under the `jobs:` array of the configuration file.
+Each entry is an object.

 a Job definition looks like this

 Minimal job spec: